nabenabe0928/hpo_basement/README.md

 ### fre (optional: Default is 1)
 Every print_freq iteration, the result will be printed.

+### che (optional: Default is 1)
+If asking when removing files or not at the initialization.

 ### dat (supervised learning)
 The name of dataset.